Shenn299/HEIGVD-twebBootcampApp/README.md

 The controller doesn't contain big logic because it's not its job.
 For exemple, it doesn't send http request to get datas.
 If it needs to manipulate data, it has to call the desired service.

-Our module are in the "tweb" name space, to prevent any problem about module name.
+To prevent any problem with module name, the modules use the 'tweb' name space.

-In our Express application, we did an API to define routes that Angular could use to speak with database.
+In the **server**, there's an API wich define routes that the **client** use to communicate with the database.
 We need to do that because Angular is in the client-side and can't directly use "mongodb" which is a Node.js library.

 ## CREDITS